photoprism/photoprism-docs/docs/user-guide/settings/general.md

 ## User Interface ##
 You can change the *theme* and *language* of the User interface.

-To make PhotoPrism suite your individual needs the following sections and functionalities can be en- or disabled.
+To make PhotoPrism suit your individual needs, the following sections and functionalities can be en- or disabled.
 Disabled sections do not appear in the main navigation.

 #### :material-cloud-upload: Upload ####